nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 ```

 The SM process serving archive IDs 0 and 1 will block and wait for their archives to be restored which is visible in the log below.
-All TEs will wait for the database restore to complete.
+All TEs will wait for the database restore to complete before they attempt to start.

 ```
 ...
 2021-02-19T17:10:13.019+0000 INFO  root Manual restore has been requested for archiveId=0, database=demo.
 Waiting for archive restore to complete ...
 ```

-Once connected to the corresponding SM pod, the archive restore will be done manually by using `nuoarchive restore --report-timestamps` and `nuoarchive restore --restore-snapshot` commands.
+Once connected to the corresponding SM pod, the archive restore is done manually by using `nuoarchive restore --report-timestamps` and `nuoarchive restore --restore-snapshot` commands.
-The first one will report timestamp and transaction ID mappings available for PiT restore, and the next one will restore the snapshot identified by a transaction ID.
+The first command will report timestamp and transaction ID mappings available for PiT restore, and the second command will restore the snapshot identified by a transaction ID.

 ```
 2021-02-19T17:00:30 4484
 2021-02-19T17:00:31 4868
 ```

-In this example transaction ID 4484 will be used during the restore.
+In this example, transaction ID 4484 will be used during the restore.

 ```bash
 cd /var/opt/nuodb/archive/nuodb